cvclcm/ePTM_v2/README.md

 QEDA Consulting, LLC.

 ## Funding
-Principle support for the scientific fundamentals of the development of ePTM v2 has been provided by a California Proposition 1 scientific research grant awarded by the California Deparment of Fish and Wildlife
+Principle support for the scientific fundamentals of the development of ePTM v2 has been provided by a California Proposition 1 scientific research grant awarded by the California Deparment of Fish and Wildlife.

 Principle support for the integration of the model for decision support in the California Central Valley, and for stakeholder engagement has been provided by the Bureau of Reclamation through a cooperative agreement with the University of California, Santa Cruz.

 **Our funding partners**